 Additionally, you might stop trading if stock prices move too fast.
 For instance, if a stock price increases by over 25% in 24 hours.
 Thus, you can avoid dangerous market movements.

 Finally, have market conditions under which you will not trade.
 For instance, if the market drops or rises dramatically.
 Pulling out during significant market fluctuations is a good idea because many shorting strategies will not work during rapid market changes.

 Interestingly, deciding when to short is just as important as your strategy.
-To explain, usually, shorting only succeeds under specific market conditions such as sudden market interest in a particular stock.
+Shorting only succeeds under specific market conditions, such as sudden market interest in a particular stock.

 Only people that get excited by the market and have fun trading should short.
 Instead, pick a trading strategy that suits your personality.

 For instance, a person who hates continually watching the market will be better off with a buy-and-hold strategy or an index fund.
 On the other hand, someone who loves the thrill of the market can make money with shorting.

 Finally, only short if you can afford to do so.
 Notably, only short with extra money will not need to live on.
 If you have trouble paying the bills or have no savings, do not short.